juanmirocks/LocText-old/README.md

 ### 2. Compare Juanmi's gene tagger vs Lars's

-Juanmi's gene tagger method 'TagTog' was evaluated on Biocreative corpus test data and following are the results of evaluation:
+Juanmi's gene tagger was evaluated on Biocreative corpus test data and following are the results of evaluation:

 Precision: 0.8580
 Recall: 0.8215
 FScore: 0.8394

+Lars's gene tagger was evaluated as well but obtained poor results.
+We believe the poor results are due the fact that Lars's method used a dictionary with only human gene names included.
+Therefore, we could not obtain a fair evaluation of Lars' and consequently **Juanmi's vs Lars' could not be compared**.

 ### 3. Motivation for undertaking